bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \begin{equation}
 U^TU=I
 \end{equation}
 To solve this problem we can use the Lagrangian, similar as in PCA.
-We first write the Lagrangian dual form, optimize, and the values for U are the eigenvectors of the matrix $eig(XHBHX^T)$ where $XH = x-\mu_{x}, \mapsto XHIHX^T$ is the covarinace matrix.
+We first write the Lagrangian dual form, optimize, and the values for U are the eigenvectors of the matrix $eig(XHBHX^T)$ where $XH = x-\mu_{x}$, is centered $XHIHX^T$ is the covarinace matrix.
 Interestingly if one set $B=I$, it results into original definition of the PCA as a special case of supervised PCA.

 The previous algorithm for supervised PCA is written in its linear form.
 However, we can use the kernel trick and rewrite it in a kernelzied form as follows.